ilios/ilios/docs/authentication_and_users.md

 **CAS** Support for campus Central Authentication Service Installations, username in Ilios is linked to a campus account, users sign in through that system (supports SAML)

-**Shibboleth** Support for campus SAML Shibboleth installations, username in Ilios is linked to a campus account, users sign in through that system
+**Shibboleth** Support for campus SAML Shibboleth installations, username in Ilios is linked to a campus account, users sign in through that system.
+For information on the specifics of configuring Ilios to use Shibboleth, please see our docs on [Shibboleth Authentication](shibboleth_authenticaion.md) specifically.

 ### Initial Setup Ilios for your Authentication type